stevehodges/talk_like_a_pirate/README.md

 Delight yer users with the flavor of the high seas!

-Add a pirate translation layer to your Rails app!
+Add a pirate translation layer to your Ruby or Rails app!
 Talk, like a Pirate!

+Try the gem out on [Ahoy Mat.ee](http://www.ahoymat.ee "Translate web pages into pirate"), which allows you to translate any page on the public internets.

 Translate English to Pirate on the fly!
 ----